RustyDawwwgg/Starbase/Buffalo/README.md

 - Added small, green transponder button and removed original transponder/safezone buttons/lights/displays

-- Removed Kbot logo and light above passenger seats in preparation for remodeling
+- Removed Kbot logo and light assembly above passenger seats in preparation for remodeling

 - Changed all "FuelChamberUnitRateLimit" fields on Generator Fuel Chambers to "FCRL", "FcuForward" fields on FCU and related control lever to "Throttle", and "StoredBatteryPower" field on battery behind driver-side door to "B1" then replaced original gen management script with Autogen 2.0